-Should the plaintiff request enforcement of foreign award before Jordanian courts, the following documents have to be simultaneously submitted:
+Should the plaintiff request enforcement of foreign award before Jordanian courts, the following documents must be simultaneously submitted:

 The Jordanian Courts have the right to reject the enforcement in any of the following cases:

-1- If the court issuing the award does not have a jurisdiction.
+1- If the court issuing the award does not have an authority.

-2- If the defendant did not practice his business within the Jurisdiction of the court that issued the award, or if the defendant did not have residency within the court jurisdiction, or if he did not admit to the court jurisdiction.
+2- If the defendant did not practice his business within the Jurisdiction of the court that issued the award, or if the defendant did not have residency within the court authority, or if he did not admit to the court authority.

 3- If the defendant was not served or notified by the court that issued the award, and for that was not able to defend himself.

-The importance of these three reasons is to ensure that the defendant’s rights are secured and all fairness procedures have been adopted.
-It is important to note that admitting to the court’s jurisdiction, leads to losing the basis to claim the opposite before the Jordanian courts during the enforcement procedures.
+The importance of these three reasons is to ensure that the defendant’s rights are secured, and all fairness procedures have been adopted.
+It is important to note that admitting to the court’s authority, leads to losing the basis to claim the opposite before the Jordanian courts during the enforcement procedures.

 4- If the award was acquired by fraudulent methods.